openvinotoolkit/model_server/demos/continuous_batching/accuracy/README.md

 ## Exporting the model and starting the model server

-Following the procedure to export the model and start the model server from [text generatino demo](../README.md)
+Follow the procedure to export the model and start the model server from [text generation demo](../README.md)

 ## Running the tests